top of page

 Event Information:

-Top students from this tournament will advance to the Law Foundation Cup.
+Top students from this tournament will advance to the Law Foundation Cup (tentatively scheduled for February 27th-28th).

-Fees (non-refundable): TBD.
-Fees will be determined after Stage 1 registration (it will likely range between $80-100/team).
-Payments must be made online by the Stage 2 registration deadline.
+Payments must be made online by the Stage 2 registration deadline of December 17th at 11:59 PM.
 Any schools failing to make payment by this time will forfeit their position to the next participant on the waitlist.
-Cash/Cheques are not accepted under any circumstances.
+Cash/Cheques are not accepted.
+Please do not pay until your Stage 1 Registration has been confirmed.

 Registration Forms: